rackerlabs/support-how-to/content/general/understanding-the-cloud-computing-stack-Saas-Paas-Iaas.md

 - Software that is used only for a short term need—for  example, collaboration software for a specific project.
 - Software for which demand spikes significantly—for example, tax or billing software used once a month.

 SaaS was introduced to the business world by the Salesforce Customer Relationship Management (CRM) product.
-As one of the earliest entrants, CRM remains the most popular SaaS application area, but email, financial management, customer service, and expense management have also become popular via SaaS.
+As one of the earliest entrants, CRM remains the most popular SaaS application area, but email, financial management, customer service, and expense management have also become popular SaaS applications.

 #### When not to use SaaS